Deci-AI/super-gradients/documentation/source/ModelPredictions.md

 The model used in this tutorial is [YOLO-NAS](YoloNASQuickstart.md), pre-trained on the [COCO dataset](https://cocodataset.org/#home), which contains 80 object categories.

-**Warning**: If your model was trained on your own custom dataset, make sure to follow these [steps first](DetectionPredictionCustom.md).
+**Warning**: If you trained your model on a dataset that does not inherit from any of the SuperGradients dataset, you will need to follow some additional steps before running the model.
+You can find these steps in the [following tutorial](PredictionSetup.md).

 *Note that the  `model.predict()` method is currently only available for detection tasks.*